santagoy/san-tagoy-xyz/content/games/wanton-pinoy-spaghetti/lifepaths.md

 When you finish character creation, you begin adventuring.
 Purchase your starting equipment.
 Prices are listed in the [Gear section](gear.md).

+You have 12 Inventory slots.
+First 6 are quick slots, anything you can pull out at a moment's notice.
+These could be things in your pockets, belt, bandolier, coat, or hung on your back.
+The next 6 require 8 seconds or more to pull out from your caryall.

 ## Luck

 Spend **Luck** points to add to 1d20 rolls.
 You may also **spend Luck to have things go your way**, if possible.